 Changing Seasons, Changing Colors: Get the Most from your Hair Color

-As the seasons change, you might be thinking about changing your hair color.
+As the seasons change, you might be thinking about changing colors in your hair.
 With Spring freshly arrived and Summer right around the corner, you may be considering going lighter, or maybe you already have.
-Whether following the trends or going along your own path, whether you just colored or are about to, and whether you frequent a salon or bravely color your hair at home, these hair color care tips will help you do color the right way.
+Whether following the trends or going along your own path, whether you just colored or are about to, and whether you frequent a salon or bravely color your hair at home, these hair color care tips from Brilliance New York will help you do color the right way.

-Make sure it’s moist.
-Applying a deep-conditioning hair masque like BNY’s Essential Hydration Argan Oil Repairing Hair Masque a few days before coloring your hair is a great way to lock in moisture, which will help your hair hold the pigment.
+Applying a deep-conditioning hair masque like BNY’s Essential Hydration Argan Oil Repairing Hair Mask a few days before coloring your hair is a great way to lock in moisture, which will help your hair hold the pigment.
 This goes for after dying, too.
 Color fades faster from dry, damaged hair, as well as from sun and frequent shampooing, so be sure to nurture your hair.

-Don’t over-dye.
 Coloring your hair every four weeks isn’t good for your hair.
 Opting for a color that’s close to your natural hair color, or just going with highlights, means that roots growing in won’t be as obvious and you can give your hair a longer break between coloring sessions.
 That being said, hair damage happens.
-Restore with BNY’s Protect And Repair Shampoo, Conditioner And Masque Bundle.
+Restore with BNY’s Protect And Repair Shampoo, Conditioner, And Masque Bundle.

 What color are you dying your hair this Summer?
 Has a dip in the pool ever turned your hair green?
 Comment and share your hair color stories with us!